sty2000/fullstack_intern_assignment/README.md

    ```

 ## Refactoring
-Sure, here's the refactored section of the README with concise English explanations:

----

 ## Refactored Project Structure

 The project has been refactored to improve maintainability and clarity.
 Below is a summary of the purpose of each new file and directory: